MattMrak/Matthew-Mrakovcic-Portfolio/README.md

 ## Built With

-This project was built using:
+This portfolio was built using:
 - React.js
+- JavaScript
 - SASS
 - Cloudinary
 - Workbox
 - Netlify
-- WebStorm

 ## Getting Started